adapiekarska/kmeans/README.md

 ### Using kmeans module in your code

+`kmeans.py` uses the numpy package, therefore you need to have it installed in your environment before running the module from your code or interpreter.

-To use k-means algorithm from module kmeans in your code just call the function:
+To run the k-means algorithm from this module in your code or intepreter session just call the function:

 ```
 kmeans(k, data, min_vals, max_vals, max_iter=50)